LeRenner/LeRenner/README.md

 - A home server that runs my [personal kubernetes cluster](https://github.com/LeRenner/pudimnetes) with over 20 deployments of small web projects, self-hosted infrastructure, and websites my friends made
 - A [RTL-SDR based web radio](https://pudim.xyz/radio/) that transmits real-time tower communications from Congonhas Airport (CGH)
+- A [decentralized messaging application](https://linux.ime.usp.br/~renner/MAC0499/) with a hybrid Tor/P2P architecture as a Capstone Project for my Computer Science degree
 - [Homemade smart lights](https://github.com/LeRenner/pudimLights) that can be controlled by anyone with an invite
 - An [MQTT-based telegram messenger](https://github.com/LeRenner/telegram-mqtt-messenger), for easy notifications from IOT devices on my home network
-- A [decentralized messaging application](https://linux.ime.usp.br/~renner/MAC0499/) as a Capstone Project for my Computer Science Degree
 - An [anonymous messaging website](https://github.com/LeRenner/pudim-mailer) integrated to my personal Telegram bot that allows anyone to send me anonymous messages